 - Write (Japanese/English): 1-7-5, Yushima, Bunkyo-ku, Tokyo, 113-8441, JAPAN

-For information about coping strategies for reverse culture shock, please refer to p.170-171 of the 2017 Edition of the General Information Handbook and the After JET Guide PDF below.
+For information about coping strategies for reverse culture shock, please refer to p.177 of the 2021 Edition of the General Information Handbook and the After JET Guide PDF below.
+You may also find advice from a JET alumna in the essay ‘From JET to JET Alumni; Like Climbing Mount Fuji A Second Time’ below.